Continuing status requires excellent performance and the promise of continued excellence. See UHAP Chapter 4A.3.02.

 - Dossier Section 7: Evaluation of Teaching & Advising (Tips on Evaluating Portfolios)

-- Dossier Section 8: Service and Outreach Portfolio
+- Dossier Section 8: Portfolio to Document Leadership in Service and Outreach

 - Dossier Section 9: Membership in Graduate Interdisciplinary Programs